2 Reasons You Should Never Use a Free Proxy Again

 Figure out your needs first: do you need them for personal use, accessing geoblocked content, keeping your web searches private and secure, PokemonGo, or ticket purchasing?
 Maybe you need them for your business, like sneaker copping social media account management, web scraping?

 It’s better to be safe than sorry – try to go for someone with great reputation, who has great reviews from their users.
-My favourite places to look that up are Trustpilot, Quora, and from time to time we check the Web Scrapers channel on Slack.
+My favorite places to look that up are Trustpilot, Quora, and from time to time we check the Web Scrapers channel on Slack.
 Also, this may seem basic, but check their social media mentions – users tend to ask most questions there and companies respond, so a lot of clarity and transparency!

 I think I went over the most important reasons to avoid free proxy lists online, but share your opinion (or ask questions) in the comments below!